-Kerusso Baptist Church is a confessional church.
-As such, church leadership adheres to a written confession of faith that we believe to be a good and accurate summary of the Bible's teaching.
+Kerusso Baptist Church is a church plant seeking to establish a doctrinally sound fellowship in Baton Rouge.
+As such, church leadership affirms a written confession of faith that we believe to be a good and accurate summary of the Bible's teaching.
 Our confessional standard consists of the 1646 London Baptist Confession of Faith & Appendix.
 We believe this standard contains a carefully worded summary of the contents of sacred Scripture.
-(In addition to this confession, we are in agreement with the 1978 Chicago Statement on Biblical Inerrancy.)
+(In addition to this confession, church leadership is in agreement with the Five Solas of the Protestant Reformation and the 1978 Chicago Statement on Biblical Inerrancy.)

 The confession is a helpful guide for the church as we grow in sound doctrine together.
 It also serves as an apologetic to the world.
 By aligning ourselves with this historic Christian document, we proclaim openly that Jesus is God the Son Incarnate - the perfect Prophet, Priest, and King that gives eternal life and forgiveness of sins to all who repent and believe in Him.

-At Kerusso, only elders and deacons must subscribe to the system of doctrine taught by the 1646 London Baptist Confession of Faith & Appendix.
+At Kerusso, only elders and deacons must affirm the system of doctrine taught by the 1646 London Baptist Confession of Faith & Appendix.
 To be sure, acceptance of every confessional distinctive is not required for membership at Kerusso.
+You may view Kerusso's membership requirements here and KBC's Concise Statement of Faith here.

 The First London Baptist Confession of Faith